cvxr/CVX/doc/basics.rst

 valid combination.
 That said, CVX does reject combinations such as ``symmetric lower_triangular`` when a more reasonable alternative exists---``diagonal``, in this case.
-Furthermore, if the keywords fully conflict, such that \emph{no} non-zero matrix that satisfies all keywords, an error will result.
+Furthermore, if the keywords fully conflict, such that *no* non-zero matrix that satisfies all keywords, an error will result.

 Matrix-specific keywords can be applied to